Press releases

 Notes to editors

-Established in 1836, Legal & General is one of the UK's leading financial services groups and a major global investor, with over £1.2 trillion in total assets under management* of which a third is international.
-We also provide powerful asset origination capabilities.
-Together, these underpin our leading retirement and protection solutions: we are a leading international player in pension risk transfer, in UK and US life insurance, and in UK workplace pensions and retirement income.
-Through inclusive capitalism, we aim to build a better society by investing in long-term assets that benefit everyone.
+Established in 1836, Legal & General is one of the UK's leading financial services groups and a major global investor, with £1.2 trillion in total assets under management1 of which 40% is international.
+We have a unique and highly synergistic business model, which continues to drive strong returns.
+Legal & General provides powerful asset origination and management capabilities directly to clients, which also underpin our leading retirement and protection solutions.
+We are a leading international player in Pension Risk Transfer, in UK and US life insurance, and in UK workplace pensions and retirement income.
+Our purpose is to improve the lives of our customers and create value for our shareholders.
+Through inclusive capitalism, we are investing in long-term assets, such as real estate and infrastructure, that can help build a better society for the future.